Sandi Haber Fifield

 After the Threshold

-After the Threshold conveys a new approach.
-Here, a preset pictorial structure of three or four images demands a reading of photography as a unique, quixotic visual code.
+The current exhibition conveys a new approach for the artist.
+Here, a preset pictorial structure of either three or four images printed on a single sheet of paper demands a reading of photography, treating it as a unique, quixotic visual code traded between image makers, a secret and seemingly lost language now overwhelmed by the shorthand of cellphone cameras and Instagram.
 Laszlo Moholy-Nagy wrote that “the illiterate of the future will be ignorant of the camera and the pen alike” and Haber Fifield is not shy to press this point.
-In After the Threshold, the noted photography writer Vicki Goldberg observes, “So what we are looking at in these photographs is often looking itself.”
+If images cannot be understood as a language without words then what are cameras for?
+Writing in After the Threshold, the noted photography writer Vicki Goldberg observes, “So what we are looking at in these photographs is often looking itself.”

 After the Threshold portrays a world of fractured ties between images made whole through the lyrical free-associative visual reasoning of a seasoned artist well schooled in the effects of collage.
 The themes of the work in the exhibition have been present in Haber Fifield’s work for years.
 The title of her first monograph, Walking Through the World established her posture in picture making.
 After the Threshold brings a carefree maturity to the process.
 Analytical and feminine, sensual and composed, contained yet freely borderless, Haber Fifield has taken her walk and has reported back that the world is filled with more wonder than any one picture can capture.

 For further information and images contact Margaret Kelly, firstname.lastname@example.org.